 Eating nuts like almonds has been linked with reduced risk of coronary artery disease (CAD).
 This might be due to high levels of vitamin E, which acts as an antioxidant that reduces oxidative stress throughout the body.
-Antioxidants may also protect against type 2 diabetes (4).
+Antioxidants may also help protect against type 2 diabetes (4).

 Richest Nutritional Source Of The Antioxidant Manganese

 Manganese is a mineral that helps with DNA production and antioxidant defenses.
 Almonds contain 1,102 micrograms (mcg) per 100 grams, which is about 5 times more than other nuts such as pecans or walnuts.
-High levels of manganese may help protect against age-related diseases such as arthritis and osteoporosis (9).
+Healthy levels of manganese may help protect against age-related diseases such as arthritis and osteoporosis (9).

 Supplies Several Important Minerals